Hanabi-Live/hanabi-live/docs/VARIANTS.md

   - The first suit is touched by a rank 1 clue
   - The second suit is touched by a rank 2 clue
   - The third suit is touched by a rank 3 clue,
-  - The fifth suit is touched by a rank 4 clue
+  - The fourth suit is touched by a rank 4 clue
-  - The sixth suit is touched by a rank 1 clue (wrapping around)
+  - The fifth suit is touched by a rank 1 clue (wrapping around)

 ### Suit-Ones or Suit-Fives with Another Special Suit